FredHutch/sas7bdat-specification/sas7bdat.rst

 The Subheader Counts subheader contains information about the variable-size subheaders within the dataset.

-All variable-size subheaders have a "payload size" field at offset 4|8, just after the subheader signature.
+All variable-size subheaders have a `subheader payload size`_ field at offset 4|8, just after the subheader signature.
-The payload size is the number of bytes in the subheader without including the signature or padding at the end.
 The field at offset 4|8 in the Subheader Counts subheader is the maximum value of all payload sizes.
 This might be useful to a reader that wants to preallocate space to hold the data.

-Every variable-sized subheader type may appear one or more times.
-When they appear more than once, all subheaders of that type are adjacent.
-The vectored part of the Subheader Counts subheader describes the location of the first and last appearance of each variable-sized subheader type.

-The variable-size subheader types provide information about specific columns.
-When a subheader type appears more than once, each one provides information for an exclusive subset of columns.
-The order in which data is read from multiple subheaders corresponds to the reading order (left to right) of columns.

 The structure of this subheader was deduced and reported by Clint Cummins.